 - Around the ankles.

-Growing pains usually are felt in both legs.
+Growing pains usually affect both legs.
 They are usually felt in the areas between the joints, rather than in the joints themselves.

 What causes growing pains?

 It is not known what causes growing pains.
 They do not seem to be caused by growing, so 'growing pains' is not an accurate term.
 Various theories about the cause have been tested in studies, but none has been proven.

 Growing pains are more common in active children who play sport.
 It is possible the pains are due to the effect of lots of activity on muscles and bones.
 Some research studies have considered whether growing pains might have a relation to vitamin D levels.